GitLiveApp/firebase-kotlin-sdk/README.md

 `suspend fun signInWithCustomToken(token: String): AuthResult`

+Note in the case of functions which do not return a value the use of suspending functions means the default behavior when calling these functions is to wait for them to complete

 <h4><a href="https://kotlinlang.org/docs/reference/coroutines/flow.html">Flows</a></h4>

 Asynchronous streams of values are represented by Flows in the SDK instead of repeatedly Invoked callbacks or listeners, for example: